jinlee487/jinlee487.github.io/_pages/About.md

 This is my blog where I talk about my journey to becoming a savy IT developer.
 I will post about porfolios, projects, resume, algorithm, aws and other studies.
-Please comment or message me about any questions, I am happy to talk :)
+Please comment or message me with any questions, I am happy to talk :)

 I created this blog using the Minimal Mistakes Jekyll theme.
 Here are the resources I referenced for help.